backhs97/Synczone/README.md

 ## Features

 - **Real-time Chat with Emotion Analysis**: Engage in real-time conversations with emotion analysis to better understand the emotional tone of the conversation.
-- **Calendar Integration**: Schedule events directly from the chat interface when negative emotions are detected.
+- **Calendar Integration**: Schedule events directly or/and from the chat interface when negative emotions are detected.
-- **Contact Management**: Easily add and manage contacts within the app.
+- **Contact**: Easily add and manage contacts within the app.
+- **Shop**: Own banners and stickers within the app, which users can use to decorate their profile or use when chatting with other users.
 - **Emotion-Based Scheduling**: Automatically suggest scheduling events when negative emotions are detected in conversations.

 ## Installation